-Fortunately, the studio has a whole year (2022) of reserved dates with no movies attached as well – even after placing this weekend’s announcements on all the 2020 and 2021 dates.
+Fortunately, the studio has two reserved 2022 dates with no movies attached as well – even after placing all the recent announcements on the 2020, 2021, and 2022 schedule.
 And at this stage let's face it, in 2023 and beyond, Marvel Studios can take any date it likes and anyone and everyone else will go running, even if previously reserved.

 So how might things shake out in 2022 and beyond?
 Well, let’s look at the dates – and the movies – Marvel has in the offing.